84AP/MethCoresProfiler/README.md

 ===============================================
 USING MethCoresProfiler:
 ===============================================
-Before using MethCores set the path where the MethCoresProfiler_master/test_data/ folder is located in the three scripts (1_MethCores_Extractor.R, 2_MethCOres_Combinator.R, 3_MethCores_Analyst.R).
-If you open the scripts with RStudio, the path can be set automatically using "getwd" on line 23.
+Before using MethCores set the path in the Run_MethCoresProfiler_setup.R:

+## Add PATH where is located MethCoresProfiler-master
+MethCoresProfiler=("/Users/antoniopezone/Desktop/NAR_Genomics_and_Bioinformatics_submission_2020/Revisione_I/Inviato/MethCoresProfiler-master/")

+## Add name of folder in which you have put "cgpos", "meta.map" and one folder with all tab delimited "text file of EpiHaplotypes in BINARY format (file.out)" ## Default is "testData/" in MethCoresProfiler-master folder
+Data="testData/"

+## Add name of folder containing text file of EpiHaplotypes in BINARY format (file.out)
+## ## Default is "out/" in MethCoresProfiler-master/testData folder
+input="out/"

+## Using Rstudio to Run_MethCoresProfiler_setup.R

-For detailed instructions on the options and input/output formats of the MethCoresProfiler scripts we remand the user to the "MethCoresProfiler_help.doc" documentation contained in this package.
+For detailed instructions on the options and input/output formats of the MethCoresProfiler scripts and how to change the parameters we remand the user to the "MethCoresProfiler_help.doc" documentation contained in this package.

 ===============================================
 KNOWN ISSUES OR BUGS: